trouvère in concert

 Ludus Danielis

-Superlative melodies and tales from the 12th century
+Superlative melodies & tales from the 12th century

 The Ludus Danielis has been called the earliest surviving opera - it's a wonderful medieval musical and dramatic artefact, telling the story of the prophet Daniel in music and words.
 We present a selection of tunes linked with a lively telling of the biblical tales.